 Step 4: Using a pen or pencil, trace the outline of your design.
 Make sure to get the inner parts of each letter.

 Step 5: Using a hobby knife or scissors, cut along traced lines.
 Make sure to save the inner parts of each letter that has one (P for example).
+Note: a hobby knife will be much easier to use for this than a pair of scissors.
+Especially for any intricate or small parts.

 Step 6: Heat your iron and put another piece of freezer paper, waxy side up, inside your pillow insert.
 I taped mine to a piece of cardboard to make it easier to put in and take out later.